 Luang Prabang Outskirts

-Base yourselves on the perimeter of the city and take a tuk tuk or bicycle into the centre from the contemporary Sofitel Luang Prabang which used to be a French fort, or the colonial style Luang Say Residence and not forgetting the luxurious Belmond La Residence Phou Vao and Rosewood glamping experience with stunning views of the surrounding hills.
+Base yourself on the perimeter of the city and take a tuk tuk or bicycle into the centre from the contemporary Sofitel Luang Prabang which used to be a French fort, or the colonial style Luang Say Residence and not forgetting the luxurious Belmond La Residence Phou Vao and Rosewood glamping experience with stunning views of the surrounding hills.

 Mekong Lodges / Boats